kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/aggregator.md

 ### Validating Aggregator pod is running successfully

-When first enabled, the aggregator pod will ingest the last 90 days of ETL data from the federated-store.
+When first enabled, the aggregator pod will ingest the last three years (if applicable) of ETL data from the federated-store.
 This may take several hours.
 Because the combined folder is ignored, the federator pod is not used here, but can still run if needed.
 You can run `kubectl get pods` and ensure the `aggregator` pod is running, but should still wait for all data to be ingested.